MiSikora/laboratory/library/docs/user-guide.md

 }
 ```

-If you define multiple sources for a feature flag you should add a `Local` option to them.
-This allows to change feature flag options at runtime from the [QA module](qa-module.md).
+If you define multiple sources for a feature flag, you should add a `Local` option to them.
+This allows changing feature flag options at runtime from the [QA module](qa-module.md).

-This feature flag definition allows to configure `Laboratory` in a way that it is capable of recognizing that `PowerType` has different option providers, and that default provider is `Firebase`.
+This feature flag definition allows configuring `Laboratory` in a way that it is capable of recognizing that `PowerType` has different option providers and that the default provider is `Firebase`.

 Because the `Laboratory` only delegates its work to `FeatureStorage`, it is `FeatureStorage` that needs to understand how to connect feature flags with their sources.
 This is possible with a special implementation of this interface that is available as an extension function.